MingSun-Tse/Efficient-Deep-Learning/README.md

 # EfficientDNNs
 A collection of recent methods on DNN compression and acceleration.
 There are mainly 5 kinds of methods for efficient DNNs:
-- neural architecture re-designing or searching
+- neural architecture re-design or search (NAS)
   - maintain accuracy, less cost (e.g., #Params, #FLOPs, etc.): MobileNet, ShuffleNet etc.
   - maintain cost, more accuracy: Inception, ResNeXt, Xception etc.
 - pruning (including structured and unstructured)
 - quantization
-- matrix decomposition
+- matrix/low-rank decomposition
-- knowledge distillation
+- knowledge distillation (KD)

+Note, this repo is more about pruning (with lottery ticket hypothesis as a sub-topic), KD, and quantization.
+For other topics like NAS, see more comprehensive collections (## Related Repos and Websites) at the end of this file.
+Welcome to send a pull request if you'd like to add any pertinent papers.

-> About abbreviation: In the list below, `o` for oral, `w` for workshop, `s` for spotlight, `b` for best paper.
+> About abbreviation: In the list below, `o` for oral, `s` for spotlight, `b` for best paper, `w` for workshop.

-## Survey
+## Surveys
 - 1993-TNN-[Pruning Algorithms -- A survey](https://ieeexplore.ieee.org/abstract/document/248452?casa_token=eJan5NO1DxwAAAAA:chz9BYf22tIO4RHt6nC_x4nbTeTslXiLMrvQElnrXZGbg9fn4c-Alonhq8UYWhT86gXFGO2_)
 - 2017-Proceedings of the IEEE-[Efficient Processing of Deep Neural Networks: A Tutorial and Survey](https://ieeexplore.ieee.org/document/8114708) [[2020 Book: Efficient Processing of Deep Neural Networks](https://www.morganclaypool.com/doi/pdfplus/10.2200/S01004ED1V01Y202004CAC050?casa_token=rnnqUJmipDEAAAAA:fOs90gKOCbMDqjZlGdc25dCi3H4L0gT1tkEqhNL1eNBpV8h36cvQet9WK0qVRqs9M6irYxbH)]
 - 2017.12-[A survey of FPGA-based neural network accelerator](https://arxiv.org/abs/1712.08934)